wp-plugins/gravity-forms-constant-contact/readme.txt

 * No upgrade notice, since this is the first version!

 == Changelog ==

+= 2.0.3 =
+* Made it clearer that you need to configure the settings before creating a feed.
+* Plugin now only checks username & password when saved; this prevents accounts being frozen
+* Corrected "Opt-in Source" to be `ACTION_BY_CONTACT`, which is correct.
+It used to be `ACTION_BY_CUSTOMER`.
+* Added notice when Gravity Forms isn't installed or active
+* Attempted to fix bug where user names with spaces don't connect to the API properly
+* Turned off curl debug for echoing errors on submitted forms.
+Add `?debug=true` to the page URL to turn back on.

 = 2.0.2 =
 * Fixed bug where Custom Fields don't get sent to Constant Contact.